NativeScript/nativescript-sdk-examples-ng/app/dialogs/display-dialogs/article.md

-Login Dialog will wait for the user to input its credentials:
+Login Dialog will wait for the user to input its credentials
 <snippet id='login-dialog-code'/>